AnaviTechnology/anavi-docs/anavi-fume-extractor/anavi-fume-extractor.md

 #### Is ANAVI Fume Extractor certified?

-ANAVI Fume Extractor is being reviewed by the Open Source Hardware Association.
+ANAVI Fume Extractor has been certified by [the Open Source Hardware Association under OSHWA UID BG000060](https://certification.oshwa.org/bg000060.html).

 #### Does ANAVI Fume Extractor use the ESP8266?